 1 1/4 teaspoons baking powder

 1 cup powdered sugar, sifted

-1 In a large bowl, add eggs, oil, and ube flavoring.
+1 In a large bowl, add egg, oil, ube flavoring, and sugar.
 Whisk until well mixed.
-Add sugar and ube halaya and beat until well mixed.
+Add ube halaya, and beat until well mixed.

 2 Place a sieve over the mixture.
 Add flour, baking powder, and salt in the sieve and sift.
 Set aside sieve.
 Mix ingredients until well mixed.
 Cover with plastic wrap and chill dough at least 30 minutes to overnight.

 3 Preheat oven to 350 degrees F/175 degrees C. Line a baking sheet with parchment paper.

 4 Remove crinkle dough from the refrigerator.
 Using an ice cream scoop or a tablespoon, scoop then form dough into a 1-inch ball with lightly oiled hands.
 Roll in the powdered sugar then place on the prepared baking sheet.
 Repeat with remaining dough, leaving about 2 inches space between each ball.

 5 Bake in the oven for 10 minutes or until the crinkles have risen, to reveal cracks on the surface of each cookie. (it's okay to underbake these cookies.)
 Let cool slightly before transferring to a wire rack.
 Serve when cooled.